Levi Kelly: Professional career

 After his senior year, Kelly was drafted by the Arizona Diamondbacks in the eighth round of the 2018 Major League Baseball draft.

 Kelly signed with the Diamondbacks, and made his professional debut with the Arizona League Diamondbacks of the Rookie-league, pitching six scoreless innings.
 In 2019, Kelly spent the season with the Kane County Cougars of the Single-A Midwest League.
 Over 22 starts, he pitched to a 5–1 record with a 2.15 ERA, striking out 126 over 100 1/3 innings.
 Kelly did not play a minor league game in 2020 due to the cancellation of the minor league because of the COVID-19 pandemic.

 After recovering from a shoulder injury that forced him to miss the first month of the 2021 season, he was assigned to the Amarillo Sod Poodles of the Double-A Central.
 In mid-August, after struggling to a 5.40 ERA over 25 innings pitched in relief, he was placed on the development list, where he finished the year.
 He returned to Amarillo to begin the 2022 season, but pitched only one inning due to injury.
 Kelly began the 2023 season with the High-A Hillsboro Hops, but struggled to an 11.05 ERA with two strikeouts in 7 1/3 innings pitched.
 He was released on May 4, 2023.

+Coaching career

+On February 6, 2026, Kelly was announced as the pitching coach for the Lansing Lugnuts, the High-A affiliate of the Athletics.